MicrosoftDocs/OfficeDocs-AppCompliance-pr.es-ES/Apps/docs/certification-submission-guide.md

 ### <a name="owasp"></a>OWASP

-*Abra Project seguridad de aplicaciones web*.
+*Abra proyecto de seguridad de aplicaciones web*.

 ### <a name="pci-dss"></a>PCI DSS